1. Using watercolor paints

 Incorporating buttons, old magazines, and leftover fabric into collages fosters children's creativity and fosters an awareness of environmental responsibility.
 Through this project, kids learn the importance of recycling and are encouraged to be resourceful.
 The process of selecting items and arranging them to create a collage enhances one's ability to make decisions, and the outcome is an artistic creation with a message about sustainability that is visually striking.

-4. Creating Customized Anniversaries Cards
+4. Creating Customized Anniversary Cards

 5. Using Blocks to Build